 What Does Eyelid Twitching Mean?

+An eye twitch is an unusual blinking of your eyelid.
+This unusual blinking can occur multiple times throughout the day.
+If the twitching is intense, it may interfere with your vision.
 One muscle in the face is responsible for closing the eyelid, while another is in charge of raising it.
 Issues with either of these muscles (or sometimes both) can result in eye twitching.
 Other muscles around the eye can also play a role in this phenomenon.
+A lot of individuals experience eye twitches occasionally, particularly when they are tired or have consumed a significant amount of caffeine.
+Regular eye twitching is relatively rare.
+Though eye twitching can affect anyone, it tends to occur more frequently in middle-aged and older women.Eye twitching is classified into two types:

 - Eyelid myokymia: This type reflects a mild case of sporadic eye twitching, which typically doesn’t require medical intervention for the majority of people.